Ryzen Threadripper PRO 3975WX vs Xeon Platinum 8454H

 So, is Xeon Platinum 8454H better than Ryzen Threadripper PRO 3975WX?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Ryzen Threadripper PRO 3975WX is ahead with a 15.0% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Xeon Platinum 8454H pulls ahead with 0.1% better PassMark.
 Ryzen Threadripper PRO 3975WX also has the bigger cache pool with 55.2% larger total L3 cache (128 MB vs 83 MB).

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon Platinum 8454H is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon Platinum 8454H is the stronger fit.
 You are getting 0.1% better PassMark, backed by 32 cores and 64 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Xeon Platinum 8454H is still the faster CPU overall, but Ryzen Threadripper PRO 3975WX makes more sense if price matters more than absolute performance.
-Xeon Platinum 8454H is 389.2% more expensive on MSRP at $6,540 MSRP versus $1,337 MSRP, and it gives you 0.1% better PassMark.
-The trade-off is that Ryzen Threadripper PRO 3975WX is still the better pure gaming CPU with a 15.0% average FPS lead across 50 shared CPU game tests in our data.
-Ryzen Threadripper PRO 3975WX is also 388.5% better value on MSRP (46.6 vs 9.5 PassMark/$), which is why it is easier to justify for price-conscious builds on paper.
+Xeon Platinum 8454H is still the faster CPU overall, but Ryzen Threadripper PRO 3975WX is easier to justify if budget matters more than peak performance.
+Xeon Platinum 8454H comes in 389.2% more expensive on MSRP at $6,540 MSRP versus $1,337 MSRP, and it still gives you 0.1% better PassMark.
+The compromise is that Ryzen Threadripper PRO 3975WX is still the better pure gaming CPU with a 15.0% average FPS lead across 50 shared CPU game tests in our data.
+Ryzen Threadripper PRO 3975WX is also 388.5% better value on MSRP (46.6 vs 9.5 PassMark/$), which is why it can still make sense for tighter-budget builds on paper.

 Which one is more future-proof for 2026 and beyond?